P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

     - does not wait for the command to complete
     - the goroutine will stop when the process completes or stopped

+> [!WARNING]
+> Due to simplification and purpose of this challenge, we've agreed with [Roman Tkachenko](https://github.com/r0mant)
+> to keep all command's output in memory for all commands.
+But in case of running long-running command with heavy
+> output, sooner or later server will crash due to OOM Exception.
+In real production server we should consider
+> some process to monitor and _flush_ command output into database/file system/external storage/etc and
+> monitor memory consumption.
+And server, by itseft, also should be run in isolated environment (e.g. EC2, VM
+> or Docker container) to prevent conflicts with other running processes.

 * **func (\*Job) Status() JobStatus** - returns the current status of the job (see [JobStatus](#type-JobStatus))